keivrijdag/keivrijdag/README.md

-2018-07-16|The absence of host-parasite interactions in My Little Pony, excluding gray area cases 2018-07-30|Host-parasite relations in hosts confined to the Artic and parasites confined to the Antarctic region 2018-08-13|The effect of time travelling haplorhines on yesterday's unobservable behavioral dynamics
+2018-07-16|The absence of host-parasite interactions in My Little Pony, excluding gray area cases 2018-07-30|Host-parasite relations in hosts confined to the Artic and parasites confined to the Antarctic region 2018-08-13|The effect of time travelling haplorhines on yesterday's unobservable behavioral dynamics 2018-08-27|Survival of the fittest?
+The effect Charles Darwin had on the Chinese Ming dynasty

 ## FAQ